Everything you Need to Know When Booking your First Therapy Appointment

 Around 17 million individuals in the United States have experienced significant depressive episodes in the previous year, making depression a genuine health concern.
 It can alter one’s outlook, emotions, relationships, and ability to function normally.
 Causes melancholy and disinterest in once-enjoyed activities.
 Depression can strike at any time in a person’s life, but it most commonly manifests in adulthood.

-The good news is that depression can be effectively treated; studies show that between 80% and 90% of patients improve with time.
-The first step toward recovery from depression is generally locating a competent psychotherapist who can guide you in identifying and addressing the root causes of your condition while also teaching you how to cope with its symptoms.
+The good news is that depression can be effectively treated here at Revive Therapeutic Services.
+The first step toward recovery from depression is generally locating a competent psychotherapist in Rhode Island or psychotherapist in Massachusetts who can guide you in identifying and addressing the root causes of your condition while also teaching you how to cope with its symptoms.

 - Benefits Of Seeking Therapy For Depression